icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ### Open Release Data - Object Bucket Details

 Open access release data is hosted on a publicly available Object Storage Bucket.
-This bucket uses the AWS S3 interface and is therefore accessible using any AWS object storage client.
+This bucket is hosted by the ARGO platform, not Amazon AWS, but it uses the AWS S3 interface and is therefore accessible using any AWS object storage client.

 The bucket is reachable at: